‘I’ve been robbed by the state:’ Zimbabwe, in chaos, mourns

 HARARE, Zimbabwe — Before the family of Kelvin Tinashe Choto knew he had been killed, social media in Zimbabwe was circulating a photo of his battered body lying on the reception counter of a local police station.
 Angry protesters had left him there.

-The 22-year-old was shot in the head, one of at least a dozen people killed since Monday in a violent crackdown by security forces on protests against a dramatic increase in fuel prices.
+The 22-year-old was shot in the head, one of at least a dozen people killed in the past week in a violent crackdown by security forces on protests against a dramatic increase in fuel prices.

-Dozens of Zimbabweans have been shot.
-Others say they have been hunted down in their homes at night, with soldiers and masked people in plainclothes dragging them away, severely beating them and leaving them for dead.
+Dozens of Zimbabweans have been shot .
+Others say they have been hunted down in their homes at night, with soldiers and masked men in plainclothes dragging them away, severely beating them and leaving them for dead.

 Some are activists and labor leaders.
-Others, like Choto, have been in the wrong place at the wrong time.
-A captain at a small soccer club in Chitungwiza, a town southeast of the capital, Harare, he had been planning to travel to neighboring South Africa next week to look for better-paying teams.
+Others, like Choto, have just been in the wrong place at the wrong time.
+A captain of a small soccer club in Chitungwiza, a satellite city southeast of the capital, Harare, he had been planning to travel to neighboring South Africa next week to look for better-paying teams.

 “He was our future,” said his father, Julius Choto, as the family buried him on Saturday.
 Teammates chanted the team’s war cry, handed the family his jersey and carried his coffin.
 “He was disciplined, respectable and nonviolent.
 All he cared for was his football.
 He was a very good footballer.”